finbourne/lusid-sdk-java/sdk/docs/ComplexMarketDataApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ComplexMarketDataApi apiInstance = apiFactory.build(ComplexMarketDataApi.class);

         ComplexMarketDataApi apiInstance = ApiFactoryBuilder.build(fileName).build(ComplexMarketDataApi.class);
         String scope = "scope_example"; // String | The scope of the complex market data to delete.
         Map<String, ComplexMarketDataId> requestBody = new HashMap(); // Map<String, ComplexMarketDataId> | The complex market data Ids to delete, each keyed by a unique correlation id. try {
+            // uncomment the below to set overrides at the request level
+            // AnnulStructuredDataResponse result = apiInstance.deleteComplexMarketData(scope, requestBody).execute(opts);

             AnnulStructuredDataResponse result = apiInstance.deleteComplexMarketData(scope, requestBody).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {